Housing standards and enforcement

 If the investigating officer finds any category 1 hazards in your home, they have a legal responsibility to take further action.
 If they find a category 2 hazard, they can decide whether it is appropriate to take action or not.

-It is usual for the officer to try to deal with the situation informally first, however if the situation is very serious and the landlord will not carry out the required work, the Council will consider appropriate enforcement action.
-For further details please see Housing Standards Enforcement Guidance.
+It is usual for the officer to try to deal with the situation informally first, however if the situation is very serious and the landlord will not carry out the required work, the council will consider appropriate enforcement action.